 Registering your Dog or Cat is a legal requirement under the Domestic Animals Act 1994.
 Failure to do so is an offence potentially attracting a $311 fine.

-Registration fees enable Council to deliver a wide range of animal management services including the pound, patrols and community information about responsible pet ownership.
+Registration fees enable Council to deliver a wide range of animal management services including but not limited to:

 New or existing pets can be registered for the first time by completing the City of Ballarat's Online Animal Registration Form.
 Alternatively, you can visit out Customer Service team in the The Phoenix, 25 Armstrong Street South, Ballarat or download the Animal Registration Form below and either submit it with payment in person to Customer Service, The Phoenix, 25 Armstrong Street South, Ballarat or by post to City of Ballarat, PO Box 655, Ballarat Vic 3353.

 Please note that, by law, we are unable to register any new animal without microchip details.